 \subsection{Approximate cross validation}

-The magnitude of the error is not the only challenge for a brute-force approach.
-A practical issue is the sheer amount of time and/or computational power used to run a brute-force leave-one-cell-out approach.
-For example, in the first iteration of the previously described simulation study, the posterior inference had to be rerun $294$ times (once for each cell plus one for full data), and this example is in many ways a relatively small toy problem in terms of the size of the poststratification matrix.
+The magnitude of the score is not the only challenge for a brute-force leave-one-cell-out approach.
+A practical issue is the sheer amount of computational required for a brute-force approach.
+For example, in the first iteration of the previously described simulation study, the posterior inference had to be rerun $294$ times (once for each cell plus one for full data), and this example is a relatively small toy problem in terms of the size of the poststratification matrix.
 Many MRP examples involve poststratifying to an area level variable like postcode, which might have $100$ levels \citep{machalek2022serological}.
-In this section, we apply an approximate LOO method based on Pareto-smoothed importance-sampling \citep[PSIS; ][]{vehtari2017practical,vehtari2022pareto}.
+In this section, we apply an approximate LOO method based on Pareto smoothed importance sampling \citep[PSIS; ][]{vehtari2017practical,vehtari2022pareto}.